About NOLS Self-Assembly

 Our Goal

-Our goal is to keep NOLS focused on its core principles as it navigates the related interpersonal and intrapersonal issues that the school and the larger society face today.
+Our goal is to promote an open discussion about how NOLS can stay true to its Mission and the practice of Expedition Behavior.
 We created this website to share our findings with the greater NOLS community - past, present, and future.